Karen Chhour: First term, 2020–2023

-In early December 2021, Chhour in her capacity as ACT's health spokesperson criticised the Labour Government's plans to introduce legislation under its Smokefree 2025 programme that would ban anyone under the age of 14 from legally purchasing tobacco for the rest of their lives.
+In early December 2021, Chhour criticised the Labour Government's plans to introduce legislation under its Smokefree 2025 programme that would ban anyone under the age of 14 from legally purchasing tobacco for the rest of their lives.
 Older generations will only be permitted to buy tobacco products with very low-levels of nicotine while fewer shops will be allowed to sell tobacco products.
 Chhour argued that prohibition was unworkable and that the new law would create a black market for tobacco products.